andrefmonteiro/qr-code-generator/README.md

 3. A QR code image will be generated and saved in a `/generated-qr-codes` directory.
 4. The application runs on a loop, to generate multiple QR Codes.

 ⚠️ When stopping and re-running the application, subsequent QR code generations will replace the ones with the same file name.
-Working on a feature to generate new folders.

 ## Dependencies